traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial/TUTORIAL.md

 # Tutorial

-This tutorial covers usage of the new Travel Time Platform Plugin for QGIS.
+This tutorial covers usage of the new TravelTime Platform Plugin for QGIS.

 ## Introduction